Opportunities for Lawyers and Judges

 The Master of Laws or LLM is a 26 unit advanced law degree available exclusively for attorneys or judges.
 Applicants for our LLM program must have completed the first degree of law required to practice or teach law.
 For candidates in the United States this requires a JD degree from an ABA-accredited law school.
 The following LLM programs are available at Pepperdine:

 - LLM in International Commercial Law and Arbitration (ICLA)

 - LLM in International Commercial Law and Dispute Resolution (ICLDR)

 - LLM in US Law and Dispute Resolution

 The LLM can be completed as a full-time student in two semesters, or can take up to three years as a part-time student.
 The LLM programs with focus on international commercial arbitration, including the ICA, ICLA and ICLDR programs, will have a requisite sequence of courses that will start in the Fall and continue into the Spring semester.
 Students electing these degrees are encouraged to start in the Fall semester, those not doing so will need to start with their elective coursework.
-Those pursuing the traditional LLM in Dispute Resolution will focus more on practice with the required Mediation Clinic course, and students can choose from three concentrations including Mediation, Arbitration, and Litigation, or graduate without declaring a concentration.

 Most LLM programs will provide enough electives for international students to be able to sit for the New York or California bar exam.
 Those electing the ICLA or ICLDR may need to take extra coursework to qualify for a bar exam.